North American Primate Sanctuary Association still working to keep homeless chimps off the streets of Los Angeles

 The already strange story that “SPARTN of Tennessee and Sectre Holdings, LLC have teamed up to purchase and re-launch” Wildlife Waystation became even stranger when, about 24 hours after ANIMALS 24-7 first posted about it, we were informed that the individual identified in the Global Communications Now media release as “Michael Robinson” is actually one Michael Robison.

-SPARTN appears to stand for “Small Primate Animal Rescue Tennessee,” an entity which does not appear to have nonprofit status and has not filed an IRS Form 990.
+SPARTN appears to stand for “Small Primate Animal Rescue Tennessee,” an entity which received nonprofit status from the IRS on August 28, 2021, retroactive to May 19, 2021.

 An energetic self-promoter, Robison claims to be “a former senior pastor and faith leader,” who eventually came out as gay; a “veteran strategic consultant and brand development innovator with a diverse background in finance, sales, development, marketing, communications and staffing”; and to “have served as a CEO, tech startup founder, and non-profit executive director.”

-Robison was the only identifiable source behind a June 24, 2021 web posting alleging that “Following a pressure campaign from People for the Ethical Treatment of Animals (PETA) and the North American Primate Sanctuary Alliance (NAPSA), the California Fish & Wildlife are ripping six elderly chimps away from the troop that they have spent the last 25 years with.”
+Robison was the only identifiable source behind a June 24, 2021 web posting, accompanied by the video clips showing the Wildlife Waystation property, alleging that “Following a pressure campaign from People for the Ethical Treatment of Animals (PETA) and the North American Primate Sanctuary Alliance (NAPSA), the California Fish & Wildlife are ripping six elderly chimps away from the troop that they have spent the last 25 years with.”